lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 Setting {{< regref "COMMAND.CSAAT" >}} to zero indicates the end of a transaction, prompting the IP to raise CSB at the end of the segment.

 6. Repeat steps 4 and 5 until all segments have been described.
-7. Read any peripheral response data from the RX FIFO by reading from the {{< regref "DATA" >}} memory window.
+7. Read any peripheral response data from the RX FIFO by reading from the {{< regref "RXDATA" >}} memory window.

 ### About Command Segments